wesovilabs/exkorpion/README.md

 ### First steps

-  - Once we have added exkorpion dependency to our test we can run the below command
+  - Once we have added exkorpion dependency to our test we can run the below command.
+This will created a **scenario** directory on our poejct and it will include a scenario_helper.exs

   ```elixir

     mix exkorpion.init
   ```